suryanshvermaa/scsCloud/README.md

        - Browse with explicit port:
           - Frontend → `http://suryanshverma.live:3000`
           - API → `http://api.suryanshverma.live:3000`
-    - Optional (admin required, may conflict with other services):
+    - Optional (may require elevated privileges):
        - Forward to port 80 directly so you can omit the port in the URL:
           - `kubectl port-forward -n ingress-nginx service/ingress-nginx-controller 80:80`
           - Then browse: